lumeland/lume.land/docs/advanced/the-data-model.md

 ---
 title: The data model
-description: Understand the Lume data model for pages
+description: Understanding the Lume data model for pages
 ---

 ## The content